CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Architecture

 This diagram shows how Azure policies enforce and remediate resource tagging.
-In Task 1, a Resource Group is assigned a tag with name Cost Center and value 000.
-In Task 2, an Azure policy requires that all resources have this tag.
+In Task 1, a Resource Group is assigned a tag with name and value.
+In Task 2, an Azure policy requires that all resources to have this tag.
 When a new Storage Account is created without the tag, the policy denies its creation.
 In contrast, Task 3 applies a remediation policy that automatically inherits the tag from the Resource Group if it's missing, so the Storage Account is allowed and the tag is added automatically.
 Finally, Task 4 secures the Resource Group, likely to prevent tag tampering or deletion.

 ## Architecture diagram